Secondary Stress and Public Safety Personnel

 - Symptoms similar to those of the people you help: a blurring of what experiences are “ours” and what belongs to the victims (a process involving dissociation)

-- a sense of unworthiness and survival guilt
+- a sense of unworthiness and survivor guilt

 - a persistent and extreme sadness, or dysphoria